top of page

 The aim of the course is to study the History of the Shroud of Turin.
 In the introduction the several problems regarding this complex matter will be analyzed from a religious and historical point of view.
 The problem regarding the correct method for studying the Shroud will be part of an autonomous lesson, which will be followed by an overview on the historical periods that characterized the history of the Shroud from the 14th century onwards, with particular attention to the moment when the Cloth officially appeared in Europe.
 The last lessons will focus on more specific historical topics, such as the peculiar forms of devotion that were attributed to the Shroud in specific historical moments, the matter of the position of Jesus’ burial cloths according to the Gospels description, the issue of the Roman flagrum that was used, according to scholars, to scourge the Man of the Shroud, and the relationship between the Shroud and the iconography of Christ.

-Pastoral and biblical approach to the Shroud (3 ECTS)
+ISFD1E03 Pastoral and biblical approach to the Shroud (3 ECTS)

-Andrew Dalton LC and collaborators
+Andrew Dalton LC

 This course focuses on the biblical theology of the Passion of the Christ.
 The four canonical gospels constitute the primary source material, but the entire biblical canon also provides essential context.
 Shroud studies cannot be content merely with questions regarding the authenticity of the cloth.
 Nor is it sufficient to investigate what the man of the Shroud suffered from a forensic perspective.
 Essential as these and other topics are, the empirical sciences are incapable of discerning the deepest theological reasons for the Passion.
 Only divine revelation, received from the apostles and passed down by the Church, can attain this end.
 This course aims to bridge the gap between scientific observation and theological interpretation.
 Students will learn not only about what Christ suffered during every stage of the Passion, but also why he did so.

-Second semester (February – May 2024)
+Second semester (February – May 2026)

-Scientific research on the Shroud; STURP, history and results (2 ECTS)
+ISFD1E04 Scientific research on the Shroud; STURP, history and results (2 ECTS)

-Barrie Schwortz (STERA, Inc.)
+Barrie Schwortz (†) (STERA, Inc.), and collaborators

 The aim of the first part of this course is to provide a clear overview of the STURP team and its members, the team’s genesis and history, the in-depth level of their advance preparation, their actual examination of the cloth in October 1978 and the resulting scientific papers that were generated from their work and ultimately published in refereed scientific journals afterwards.
 Their cumulative work and conclusions form the primary database of credible scientific knowledge that exists today in the scientific literature and points to the Shroud’s authenticity.